Melanie Tioleco-Cheng M. D.

 When my youngest was in preK and Kindergarten, I realized how much harder it is to actually learn to read.
 Her teachers were wonderful--going through the letters, the phonics, the phonems and all kinds of tongue and jaw muscle mechanics that I had never heard of before.

-As I began to see all the work that goes into learning to read, I noticed a significant difference overall in the reading abilities of my daughter and her peers and those of my patients (At the time I was working in a community clinic.)
-There was a definite divide--one based on a multitude of factors which included class size, lack of reading specialists in my patients' schools, English as a second language for some of my patients and most of their parents, and a big number of them not qualifying for government-funded preschool programs.
+As I began to see all the work that goes into learning to read, I noticed a significant difference overall in the reading abilities of my daughter and her peers and those of my patients (At the time I was working in a community clinic for underserved children.)
+There was a definite divide--one based on a multitude of factors which included class size, lack of reading specialists in my patients' schools, English as a second language for some of my patients and most of their parents, and a number of them not qualifying for government-funded preschool programs.

 Hence the impetus for this website was born.
-We plan on posting book reviews from a pediatrician's point of view but also host read-alongs of some family favorites.
+We plan on posting book reviews and recommendations from a pediatrician's point of view but also host read-alongs of some family favorites.

 Alternate Rating System: Buy It, Borrow It or Skip It.
 Self-explanatory.